Published on December 1st, 2015 | by Ruben4

 Of course the whisky and sherry industries are well acquainted.
 Since the 19th century, sherry was transported to England and the empty barrels were quickly taken over by the whisky industry.
 It turned out that maturing whisky in these sherry-infused casks made it more mellow and added a lot of interesting flavours.

 Sherry matured whisky is still regarded as the most complex kind.
 On the other hand sherry sales are in decline and bodegas rarely sell their barrels, so sherry casks are now in high demand and very expensive.
 Nowadays most of the sherry casks are specifically produced for the whisky industry and seasoned with wine, rather than taking them from sherry soleras.
-If we want sherried whisky to remain accessible, whisky lovers need to start exploring and drinking sherry!
+Still, if nobody drinks the wine, then bodegas will probably not bother seasoning casks for the whisky industry either.

 In the end, trying a few styles of sherry and experiencing the differences will give you a better understanding of your whisky.
 When you’ve tried the sherry that influenced it, you will be able to predict which flavours to expect from a certain whisky.